200-0K/tag-appender/README.md

 - Multiple Tags: To add multiple tags, hold down the control key while clicking the tags to select them.

 ### Config File
-To create the config file in the current directory, include the `--current` flag when running the application.
+To create the config file in the directory where you are currently running the application, include the `--current` flag when running the application.